Menu

 Unitree Go2 Edu ENT U1 Robotic Dog

-The photograph below captures the Go2 EDU mid-sequence on a wet wooden outdoor deck — a real-world demonstration of the real-time balance recovery and 12-motor kinematics that define its locomotion architecture.
+The image below captures the Go2 EDU mid-sequence on a wet wooden outdoor deck, a real-world demonstration of the 12-motor kinematics and real-time balance recovery that define its locomotion architecture.

 Unitree Go2 EDU quadruped robot performing a dynamic trotting movement on a wet wooden outdoor deck, demonstrating fluid athletic locomotion

-Below, the Go2 EDU demonstrates multi-terrain balance, standing poised on a submerged rock with a wet surface — a visual confirmation of the foot-contact force sensing that continuously modulates ground reaction forces.
+Multi-terrain balance is demonstrated below: the robot stands balanced on a submerged wet rock, confirming the foot-contact force sensing that continuously modulates ground reaction forces.

 Unitree Go2 EDU quadruped robot in a dramatic pose standing balanced on a wet rock surrounded by dark reflective water

 Unitree's self-developed 4D LiDAR L2 sweeps a 360° horizontal × 96° vertical field, creating a near-spherical point cloud with a floor-level minimum detection distance of 0.05 m.
-That means the robot detects objects essentially at its own feet — furniture legs, curbstones, and low-lying cables that would blind conventional 2D laser sensors.
-The resulting perception improvement over standard single-plane scanners is approximately 200%.
+The robot detects objects essentially at its own feet — furniture legs, curbstones, and low-lying cables that would blind conventional 2D laser sensors.

 The image below shows the ISS 2.0 intelligent side-follow system active outdoors, with a visualised terrain-detection overlay mapping the operator's environment in real time.